tarao/el-get-cask/README.md

 (el-get-cask-load)
 ```

-Then, place a file named `Cask` in the directory where your emacs init
+Then, place a file named `Cask` in the directory where your Emacs init
 file is located.
 The contents of the file is Cask [DSL][].

 Next time you run your Emacs, packages defined in `Cask` file are